syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ### Add exception appointment to the recurrence pattern

 You can also add an exception appointment which is changed or modified occurrence of the recurrence pattern appointment to the `ItemsSource` of Scheduler.
 To add a changed occurrence, ensure to set the `RecurrenceId` of that occurrence and add the date of that occurrence to the `RecurrenceExceptionDates` of recurrence pattern appointment.
-The `RecurrenceId` of changed occurrence should holds the exact recurrence pattern appointment `Id`.
+The `RecurrenceId` of changed occurrence should hold the exact recurrence pattern appointment `Id.`

 {%tabs %}
 {% highlight xaml %}